 After nearly two weeks of struggles, this was a welcome respite—though it was from perfect.

 By playing defense and taking better care of the basketball, Indiana managed to withstand a dreadful shooting drought early in the second half without giving up the lead.
-The same combination allowed the Pacers to pull away late.

 But Indiana couldn't put away Orlando after taking a 55-39 lead midway through the second quarter.